-The Board of Directors consists of 13 persons, including two outside directors, and the Board of Directors meets regularly once a month to discuss and make decisions on critical management issues requiring resolution based on relevant laws and the Articles of Incorporation, and monitors the execution of duties by directors.
+The Board of Directors consists of 12 persons, including two outside directors, and the Board of Directors meets regularly once a month to discuss and make decisions on critical management issues requiring resolution based on relevant laws and the Articles of Incorporation, and monitors the execution of duties by directors.
 The introduction of the Executive Officer System aims to separate the functions of business execution and supervision in order to realize more rapid decision-making on operational matters and strengthen the oversight of the Board of Directors.
-To this end, Executive Officers elected by the Board of Directors are responsible for the execution of business operations while the Board of Directors and Corporate Auditors handle the oversight of business execution.
+To this end, Executive Officers elected by the Board of Directors are responsible for the execution of business operations while the Board of Directors and Audit & Supervisory Board Members handle the oversight of business execution.

-The Board of Corporate Auditors is comprised of four auditors, including three outside auditors.
-The Corporate Auditors attend such important meetings as the Board of Directors meetings to provide appropriate recommendations and advice, monitor that suitable management is being carried out and closely audit the execution of duties by Directors.
+The Audit & Supervisory Board is comprised of four auditors, including three outside auditors.
+The Audit & Supervisory Board Members attend such important meetings as the Board of Directors meetings to provide appropriate recommendations and advice, monitor that suitable management is being carried out and closely audit the execution of duties by Directors.